kwpick18/DataViz_Final_Project/updates.md

 ## April 6th Beginning of Class

 I figured out how to create a second tab and began working on what to put in that tab.
 I tried a similar thing to my first tab but I didn't like that they were almost the same thing.
 I'm now trying to manipulate the data so I can look at the correlation between icetime for a team on the Powerplay and total powerplay goals over the course of all seasons recorded in my data set.

+## April 6th End of Class

+I manipulated the data enough for my icetime/goals/season for each team app to be able to work with it.
+I still have to input the set into the shiny app code but being able to have the data in a place where it makes sense is a good start.
+I also realized that my PP ice time wasn't per player but instead it was input as seconds of icetime.
+That changes things in the way the data will be presented.
+I will work over the weekend on completing the second tab of my app.